pnp/pnpcore/docs/articles/contributor/extending the model - Microsoft Graph.md

 - The public part (interface) is defined on the collection interface.
 Each functionality (like Add) is implemented via three methods:

   - An async method
+  - An async batch method
+  - An async batch method that allows to pass in a `Batch` as first method parameter
+  - A sync method that calls the async method with a `GetAwaiter().GetResult()`
-  - A regular method
+  - A sync batch method that calls the async method with a `GetAwaiter().GetResult()`
-  - A regular method that allows to pass in a `Batch` as first method parameter
+  - A sync batch method that calls the async method with a `GetAwaiter().GetResult()` and allows to pass in a `Batch` as first method parameter

 - Add methods defined on the interface are implemented in the collection classes as proxies that call into the respective add methods of the added model class
 - The implementation that performs the actual add is implemented as an `AddApiCallHandler` event handler in the model class.
 See the [Event Handlers](event%20handlers.md) page for more details.